 ICA RiC-O (Records in Contexts-Ontology) is an OWL ontology for describing archival record resources and their contextual entities.
 As the third part of Records in Contexts standard, it is a formal representation of Records in Contexts Conceptual Model (RiC-CM).

 The latest public release of RiC-O is RiC-0 0.2, that was published in February 2021.
-It is compliant with the latest version of Records in Contexts-Conceptual Model (RiC-CM), RiC-CM 0.2, which was released in July 2021, and is slightly different from RiC-CM 0.2 preview, which was released by EGAD in December 2019.
+It is compliant with the latest version of Records in Contexts-Conceptual Model (RiC-CM), RiC-CM 0.2, which was released in July 2021.

 RiC-O provides a generic vocabulary and formal rules for creating RDF datasets (or generating them from existing archival metadata) that describe in a consistent way any kind of archival record resource and its contextual entities.
 It is therefore a reference model for publishing archival metadata sets as Linked Data, querying them using SPARQL, and making inferences using the logic of the ontology.